Royalamara/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory - pwd
 * Write a script that prints the absolute path name of the current working directory 1-listit - ls
-* Display the contents list of your current directory.
+* Display the contents list of your current directory 2-bring_me_home - cd
+* Write a script that changes the working directory to the user’s home directory.